 If your request is urgent and you need a response from the City immediately, please indicate that in your request and we will do our best to respond as quickly as possible.

 If your request is not urgent, the City will contact you to acknowledge receipt within two business days after we receive your request.

 After reviewing the situation, if the City needs time to provide the service or barrier removal that you request, the City will notify you of what action the City proposes and in what time frame.

 Requests or complaints relating specifically to curb ramps can be made directly to Steve Dittmer of the Public Works Department at (707) 543-3847 or email@example.com.
 Requests or complaints relating to sidewalk call (707) 543-3881 or TTY (707) 543-3827.

 Informal Complaint Process

-If you feel that the City has not responded satisfactorily to your request, you may contact the ADA Coordinator by phone at (707) 543-3037 to advise the City of any accessibility problems, need for accommodation or request for service.
-Or, you may address such requests to the ADA Coordinator in writing at 100 Santa Rosa Avenue, Room 9, Santa Rosa, California, 95404.
+If you feel that the City has not responded satisfactorily to your request, you may contact Risk Management/ADA Coordinator by phone at (707) 543-3024 to advise the City of any accessibility problems, need for accommodation or request for service.
+Or, you may address such requests to Risk Management/ADA Coordinator in writing at 100 Santa Rosa Avenue, Room 1, Santa Rosa, California, 95404.
 Finally, you may e-mail the ADA Coordinator directly at firstname.lastname@example.org.

 FORMAL COMPLAINT PROCESS

-If informal efforts to remedy accessibility or services issues are not successful, formal complaints should be addressed in writing, if possible, to the ADA Coordinator at 100 Santa Rosa Avenue, Room 9, Santa Rosa, California, 95404.
+If informal efforts to remedy accessibility or services issues are not successful, formal complaints should be addressed in writing, if possible, to Risk Management/ADA Coordinator at 100 Santa Rosa Avenue, Room 1, Santa Rosa, California, 95404.
 The official Formal Written Complaint may be used.
 If assistance in the filing of a complaint is needed, contact the ADA Coordinator.